-The second set of recommendations seeks to clarify the Act's scope, in light of cases interpreting the Act, and in anticipation of congressional amendments recently under consideration that might inhibit agencies' use of advisory committees or lead to use of alternative procedures.
-One such amendment would require subcommittees to comply with all provisions of FACA other than chartering, including the open meeting requirements.29 The Conference recommends that if Congress eliminates the subcommittee exemption, then it should codify what is currently a regulatory exemption allowing agencies to conduct
+The second set of recommendations seeks to clarify the Act's scope in light of cases interpreting the Act and in anticipation of congressional amendments recently under consideration that might inhibit agencies' use of advisory committees or lead to use of alternative procedures to avoid triggering the Act.
+One such amendment would require subcommittees to comply with all provisions of FACA other than chartering, including the open meeting requirements.30 The Conference recommends that if Congress eliminates the subcommittee exemption, then it should codify what is currently a regulatory exemption allowing agencies to conduct preparatory work in closed meetings, without a requirement of advance public notice.31 The Conference also recommends that GSA clarify the Act's applicability to "virtual meetings" conducted via web forum to ensure that agencies are not chilled from using this technique and that Congress clarify the applicability of FACA principles to negotiated rulemaking committees.